chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 ![Load Balancer](drawio/loadbalancer.png)

 Requirements:
-- Load balancer must be reachable via a custom domain name (e.g. www.<mydomain>.ch)
+- Load balancer must be reachable via a custom domain name (e.g. https://www.mydomain.com)
 - Load balancer must terminate HTTPS traffic
 - Load balancer must forward traffic to our application via HTTP

-Let's setup an Application Load Balancer to meet these requirements:
+A properly configured Application Load Balancer meets the requirements:
-- TLSListeer: Setup to terminate HTTPS traffic (will be associated with a - manually created - AWS Certificate Manager TLS certificate)
+- TLSListeer: Terminates HTTPS traffic and is associated with a (manually created) AWS Certificate Manager TLS certificate (e.g. for www.mydomain.com)
-- TargetGroup: Setup to forward all traffic to or application
+- TargetGroup: Forwards all traffic to the application via HTTP
-- Also create a Route53 CNAME record which points to the CNAME of the Application Load Balancer (manual)
+- A (manually created) Route53 CNAME record can refer the CNAME of the Application Load Balancer

-First, create a CloudFormation yaml template (some details omitted):
+CloudFormation yaml template (some details omitted):

   ...
   Resources: